marymlucas/marymlucas.github.io/_pages/about.md

   - /about.html
 ---

-I am a Health AI researcher whose work focuses on the development, evaluation, and responsible application of artificial intelligence and machine learning in healthcare.
+I am a Health AI researcher and data scientist whose work focuses on the development, evaluation, and responsible application of artificial intelligence and machine learning in healthcare.
 I currently work as a Data Science Intern with the University of Pennsylvania Health System (UPHS) Data Science team, within PennDnA at Penn Medicine.

 I have successfully defended my PhD dissertation at [Drexel University’s School of Computer and Information Sciences](https://drexel.edu/cci/){:target="_blank"} (formerly the College of Computing and Informatics), with degree conferral expected September 5, 2026.
 I conducted research under the guidance of [Prof Christopher Yang](http://cci.drexel.edu/faculty/cyang/){:target="_blank"} in the Health Informatics Research Group.